The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Limits to X-ray counterparts of FRBs

 X-ray bursts of known magnetars have isotropic energies much smaller than $10^{45}$ erg.
-The energy of the X-ray burst associated with the Galactic FRB 200428 is $\sim 10^{40}$ erg \citep{Li21}.
+The energy of the X-ray burst associated with FRB-like events from the Galactic magnetar SGR 1935+2154 is $\sim 10^{40}$ erg \citep{Li21}.
 Even for the most energetic giant flares detected from three known magnetars, the isotropic energies only reached a few times $10^{44}$ erg \citep{Woods06}.
 One may imagine more energetic X-ray flares for cosmological FRBs.
-If we assume that FRBs all have the X-ray-to-radio energy ratio as observed in FRB 200428 from the galactic magnetar SGR 1935+2154, i.e. $ \rm{E_X/E_R= 3.6\times 10^4}$ \citep{Bochenek20}, the upper limit $\rm{E_X/E_R\lesssim 5\times 10 ^{5}}$ derived from our observations is still consistent with such an assumption.
+If we assume that FRBs all have the X-ray-to-radio energy ratio as observed in FRB-like events from the Galactic magnetar SGR 1935+2154, i.e. $ \rm{E_X/E_R= 3.6\times 10^4}$ \citep{Bochenek20}, the upper limit $\rm{E_X/E_R\lesssim 5\times 10 ^{5}}$ derived from our observations is still consistent with such an assumption.
 We therefore draw the conclusion that the magnetar flaring origin of FRBs for this source cannot be disfavored and is consistent with the available data.